Seatis/my-teaching-materials/workshop/command-line/README.md

   - Move 6.jpg file from css into images directory
   - Delete 7.jpg from css directory
   - Navigate up one directory from project/css/ to project/
+  - Commit your changes and push (check it on github if you like)

 #### Redirections
   - Echo a string to a file